Shreyas6592/ds-cpp/README.md

 # ds-algo-cpp
-This repository stores all my practice code for data structure and algorithm in c++
+This repository stores my practice code for data structure and algorithm in c++